SedghiAmin/GO-exercises/Array/README.md

 Changing the elements of a slice modifies the corresponding elements of its underlying array.

 Other slices that share the same underlying array will see those changes.

+# Slice literals
+A slice literal is like an array literal without the length.

+This is an array literal:

+[3]bool{true, true, false}
+And this creates the same array as above, then builds a slice that references it:

+[]bool{true, true, false}